yukinogatari/TheOtherRoles-GM/README.md

 ### **Team: Crewmates**
 The Seer has two abilities (one can activate one of them or both in the options).
 The Seer sees the souls of players that died a round earlier, the souls slowy fade away.
-The Seer gets a blue flash on his screen, if a player dies somewhere on the map.
+The Seer gets a blue flash on their screen, if a player dies somewhere on the map.

 ### Game Options
 | Name | Description |